DonGuillotine/content-smith-ai/README.md

 ## Deployment

 ### Live on Hugging Face
-You can access a live version of the project on [Hugging Face Spaces](https://huggingface.co/spaces/DonGuillotine/LangflowProj).
+You can access a live version of the project on [Railway](https://langflowailangflowlatest-production-9896.up.railway.app/).

 ## Conclusion